hidecode221b/EPICS/README.md

 ## Progress and summary

-`20240306` 6 devices are connected to the EPICS via the serial device server, and 2 CAs are connected online via CALab from the Windows PC in the PES station.
+`20240306` 6 devices are connected to the EPICS via the serial device server, and 2 devices are connected online via CALab from the Windows PC in the PES station.
 The serial device server in the beamline control station connects and shares the vacuum pressures from 11 CCG gauges.